Finaps/EventSourcing/README.md

     .Where(x => x.AggregateId == myAggregateId)             // Linq can be used to query all Record types
     .OrderBy(x => x.Index)                                  // Order by Aggregate Index
     .AsAsyncEnumerable()                                    // Call the AsAsyncEnumerable extension method to finalize the query
-    .ToListAsync();                                         // Use any System.Linq.Async method to get the results
+    .ToListAsync();                                         // Use any System.Linq.Async method to get the result you want

 // Get latest Snapshot for a particular Aggregate var result = await RecordStore.GetSnapshots<BankAccount>()